tephpez/knowild/README.md

 ![KNOWILD SCREENSHOT](https://i.imgur.com/0EHzsph.png)

 # DESCRIPTION
-Knowild is a foraging tracking app that will help you gather all the goods you need this season!
+Knowild is a foraging tracking app that will help you gather all the goods you need this season!<br>
-Explore new parks in your area, discover new plants, eat fresh (and free!).
+Explore new parks in your area, discover new plants, eat fresh (and free!). <br>
 Go wild - with Knowild!

 ## FEATURES